lunchboxer/article-keeper/static/articles-md/1109B-real-life-adventures-of-your-seafaring-ancestors.md

 1. Why did European explorers travel the seas?

-   a) For knowledge
+   a.
+For knowledge
-   b) For riches and resources
+   b.
+For riches and resources
-   c) For exercise
+   c.
+For exercise
-   d) To visit new places
+   d.
+To visit new places

 2. Why did hard tack crackers last a long time at sea?

-   a) They were kept in barrels.
+   a.
+They were kept in barrels.
-   b) They were made from special wheat.
+   b.
+They were made from special wheat.
-   c) They were extremely hard.
+   c.
+They were extremely hard.
-   d) They had extra nutrients.
+   d.
+They had extra nutrients.

 3. According to the article, why did people choose piracy?

-   a) Adventure
+   a.
+Adventure
-   b) Religion
+   b.
+Religion
-   c) Freedom and opportunity
+   c.
+Freedom and opportunity
-   d) Patriotism
+   d.
+Patriotism

 4. Why did some bold women dress as men to join ship crews?

-   a) To find husbands
+   a.
+To find husbands
-   b) To appear wealthy
+   b.
+To appear wealthy
-   c) To overcome limits on women
+   c.
+To overcome limits on women
-   d) To trick enemies
+   d.
+To trick enemies

 5. How does the article show the legacy of seafaring ancestors?

-   a) Their maps helped future trips.
+   a.
+Their maps helped future trips.
-   b) They inspired great art and writing.
+   b.
+They inspired great art and writing.
-   c) They brought civilization across oceans.
+   c.
+They brought civilization across oceans.
-   d) All of the above.
+   d.
+All of the above.

 6. What is the main idea of the article?

-   a) Pirates were completely mean.
+   a.
+Pirates were completely mean.
-   b) Scurvy was sailors' worst enemy.
+   b.
+Scurvy was sailors' worst enemy.
-   c) Explorers loved discovering new places.
+   c.
+Explorers loved discovering new places.
-   d) Seafaring men and women led daring lives.
+   d.
+Seafaring men and women led daring lives.

-## Answer Key:
+## Answer Key

 1. b
 2. c